 The 2017 Academy Award-winning film for Best Original Screenplay, Get Out, is the kind of movie so good, that if one’s friends dares to claim that it is overrated, one then considers finding friends with better taste.
-Get Out is a once-in-a-generation movie whose best-ever return-on-investment (cost to produce film vs profit) sets a standard so staggeringly lofty, that it might have been understandable had its visionary walk away while still on top.
+Get Out is a once-in-a-generation movie whose best-ever return-on-investment (cost to produce film vs profit) sets a standard so staggeringly lofty, that it might have been understandable had its visionary walked away while still on top.

 Not to be intimidated by expectations, Jordan Peele returns with another film in the horror genre, Us.
 Nothing personal against Daniel Kaluuya (who has been in demand lately, no doubt because of his protagonist role) or the likes of Allison Williams, but Peele now comes armed with Academy Award-winning Lupita Nyong’o, accompanied by Winston Duke (also in demand since Black Panther).
 With the noteworthy talent upgrade in Us, everyone and their momma wants to know if Peele’s first cinematic experience was a flash in the pan, or a sign of things to come.